xaviermaldonadony/react-crown-clothing/README.md

 # Crown Clothing

-Based of a udemy tutoiral create an E-commerece
+Based of a udemy tutoiral create an E-commerece website

 ## Deployed with [heroku](https://mx-crown-clothing.herokuapp.com/)